scottrohrig/horiseon/README.md

 - Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
 - Repository contains multiple descriptive commit messages.
 - Repository contains quality README file with description, screenshot, and link to deployed application.

-You are required to submit BOTH of the following for review:

-- The URL of the deployed application.
-- The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.